-These panels provide 48 amber LED indicators whose operation is controlled by the user.
+The second and third provide 48 amber LED indicators whose operation is controlled by the user.
 Support for applying a customized label beside every LED is provided.

 User customization of LED operation is of maximum benefit in installations where languages other than English are used to communicate with operators.
-Refer to the User-Programmable LEDs section in Chapter 5 for the settings used to program the operation of the LEDs on these panels.
+Refer to the User-programmable LEDs section in chapter 5 for the settings used to program the operation of the LEDs on these panels.

-Figure 4-5: LED PANELS 2 AND 3 (INDEX TEMPLATE)
+Figure 4-20: LED PANELS 2 AND 3 (INDEX TEMPLATE)

-c) DEFAULT LABELS FOR LED PANEL 2
+DEFAULT LABELS FOR LED PANEL 2: